-Glen Ivy Resort in Corona, California is an 11-acre, deluxe day spa centered around natural mineral springs and red clay mineral baths that earned it the nickname "Club Mud."
+Glen Ivy Resort in Corona, California is an 11-acre, luxurious day spa centered around natural mineral springs and red clay mineral baths that earned it the nickname "Club Mud."

 It's a relaxing place to spend a day, with a laid back ambiance that makes everyone feel comfortable, regardless of their body's appearance.
-It's more than just a place to get a spa treatment, with an admission fee that gives you access to many of its facilities.
+It's more than just a place to get a spa treatment.
+In fact, their admission fee gives you access to many of its facilities including the mud bath and outdoor pools.

 I think Glen Ivy is one of the most relaxing and fun day spas in California.
 The surroundings are beautiful, with plenty of ways to relax included in the basic admission fee.
 The staff is pleasant, and everything is extraordinarily well-kept.